dhirukumar/aws/README.md

    7) Start Nginx Once the installation is complete, start the Nginx service using the following command:

             sudo systemctl start nginx
+     ##### if ngnix not showing than change inbound to all trafic and my ip in costom box

 3) creat a traffic group
 4) make a load balencer in which you add traffic group and also check the helth condition